-To avoid compromising the business relationship and to ensure that he is producing engines which meet the necessary standards, Eric starts to research a solution.
-Your company sells the fuel injector nozzles that Eric needs in order for him to develop the modern engine, so how do you make sure that when Eric needs to buy something, he knows to use your company.
+To avoid compromising the business relationship and to ensure that he is producing engines that meet the necessary standards, Eric starts to research a solution.
+Your company sells the fuel injector nozzles that Eric needs in order for him to develop the modern engine, so how do you make sure that when Eric needs to buy something, he knows to use your company?
 This is where an effective industrial marketing strategy comes in.

 What is industrial marketing?

-Put simply, it is B2B marketing.
+Simply put, it is B2B marketing.
 Eric works for the OEM, and you are his supplier (further down the supply chain) that provides the nozzle component which he needs in order to develop engines, so that they can sell their engines into the automotive industry.